 Conclusion:

 We have created the airport database using MYSQL.
 We have implemented Queries using DDL and DML.
-Multiple queries has been created and executed.
-The results has been analyzed.
-The actual results are according to the expected results and hence we have created and linked tables by following the relationship rules.
+Multiple queries have been created and executed.
+The results have been analyzed.
+The actual results are according to the expected results, and hence, we have created and linked tables by following the relationship rules.
 We have tried to normalize the database structure to avoid complex and unexpected results of SQL queries.
-We have constructed efficient queries to generated multiple views so that we can manipulate those views in future according to the changing requirements.
+We have constructed efficient queries to generate multiple views so that we can manipulate those views in future according to the changing requirements.

 References